-Your child has blood in his or her urine (hematuria).
+When your child has blood in his or her urine, it's called hematuria.
 This can be scary to hear.
 But there are many reasons why hematuria occurs that are not serious.
 Your healthcare provider suspects a problem in your child’s urinary tract is causing hematuria.
 One or more tests are needed to determine the exact cause.
 Once the cause is found, the problem can be treated or managed if necessary.

 Runs in a family